Purchasing a Trampoline

 What brings back childhood memories faster than playing in the backyard?
-A few years ago, as the warmer weather approached, I decided to buy a backyard trampoline for our family so we could spend time together…playing!
+A few years ago, as the warmer weather approached, I decided purchasing a trampoline for our family was a great idea so we could spend time together…playing!

 Like most mom’s, I did some research and became “an educated consumer.”
 A worried mom is a better investigator than the FBI!
 As I searched via Google and then Amazon for trampolines, I was overwhelmed to find more than 5,500 results.